Project title: Epigenomic profiling of human microglial transcription factors to elucidate Alzheimer’s disease pathogenesis

 About me

-My educational journey in the sciences began with a BSc in Genomics at the University of Bologna, where I immersed myself in the fields of genetics and bioinformatics.
-This foundation led me to pursue an MSc in Genomic Medicine at Imperial College London, an experience that allowed me to apply my knowledge within the context of disease research.
-It was during my MSc project, within the Skene Lab, that I worked on the development of the Targeted Insertion of Promoters Sequencing (TIP-seq), a novel method for epigenomic profiling.
-This project was not only pivotal for my academic growth but also for my transition into a PhD at the same lab.
+My educational journey in the sciences began with a BSc in Genomics at the University of Bologna, followed by a MSc in Genomic Medicine at Imperial College London.
+During my MSc project in the Skene Lab, I worked on developing Targeted Insertion of Promoters Sequencing (TIP-seq), a method for epigenomic profiling, which led to my decision to continue as a PhD student in the same group.

-Beyond academia, I am passionate about sports, enjoy spending time with family and friends, and love to travel, seeking new experiences and perspectives.
+Outside of the lab, I enjoy sports, spending time with family and friends, and travelling to explore new places and perspectives.

 Qualifications